“Zero-Zero-Three-Two, report,” A voice shouted from in front of the crowd. I pushed my way past other kids, and stood in front of him.

 “Zero-Zero-Three-Two.
 You have one more chance to get over here before I make your life a living hell.”

 I let go of my breath, and dove at the man’s feet.
 “Shit!”
 He shouted as he fell.
 I got off of him quickly, and shut the door, keeping us both inside.
-Both of us were stuck inside a pitch black room, with no way to tell wear the other was except for sound.
+Both of us were stuck inside a pitch black room, with no way to tell where the other was except for sound.

 And I was wearing socks.